Museum closures, reopening plans and visitor guidelines during the coronavirus pandemic

 Please do not visit us if you become unwell with any symptoms of COVID-19 or have come into contact with anyone who may have symptoms.

-Please contact the Visitor Services team before your booked time slot and we will refund your ticket or reschedule your booking.
+Please contact the Bookings & Information team before your booked time slot and we will refund your ticket or reschedule your booking.

 I have a promotional voucher for the Royal Pavilion.
 Can I still use this?